ccollicutt/harbor-demos/README.md

 * Optional: `kubectx` and `kubens` installed
 * `mkcert` will also be used to manage certificates
 * Ability to manage DNS entries
-* Docker installed to push and pull imagess
+* Docker installed to push and pull images

 ## Terms and Abbreviations